 Which factors affect business electricity prices?

-Although it is irksome that business electricity prices go up and down, there are contributory factors that affect the price of business electricity and, contrary to popular belief, it’s not fully due to electricity suppliers looking to make extra money out of their customers.
+Although it is irksome that business electricity prices go up and down, there are many contributory factors that affect the price of business electricity.

-Furthermore, by getting savvy about why business electricity prices change, you can arm yourself with the knowledge necessary to predict as and when this is going to happen.
-This is why Exchange Utility has put together this business electricity price guide to show you what affects your business electricity prices.
+By getting savvy about why business electricity prices change, you can arm yourself with the knowledge necessary to predict as and when this is going to happen.
+This is why we have put together this business electricity price guide to show you what affects your business electricity prices.

 It may seem like a peculiar concept that weather can affect your business electricity prices, but it does have an impact.